hhvm/user-documentation/guides/hack/20-types/08-advanced-rules.md

 What does the "@" in front of the type mean?
 This causes HHVM to trigger a warning (thus always continuing execution) instead of a catchable fatal error when the passed parameter does not match.
 It is used to allow you to slowly add types to your code.

-**NOTE**: Soft type hints have *no affect* on the typechecker behavior.
+Soft type hints have *no effect* on the typechecker behavior.
 The typechecker will still throw an error if a type is mismatched.

 ## Superglobals